Slammiversary (2025): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Storylines are produced on TNA's weekly television program Impact!

 At NXT Battleground, Trick Williams defeated Joe Hendry to win the TNA World Championship, marking not only the first time a TNA championship changed hands on a WWE-produced event, but the first time a WWE-contracted wrestler held a TNA championship.
 Since then, Williams disparaged the legacy of TNA and had vowed to mold the company into his vision, calling it "TrickNA," while making limited appearances.
 He'd also defend the world title against challengers from both TNA and NXT on NXT television, such as Mike Santana and Josh Briggs.
 However, following the latter defense, Williams was ambushed by Hendry and sent running.
 Two days later on the June 26 episode of TNA Impact!, Hendry was delivering a promo to the crowd before being interrupted by TNA Director of Authority Santino Marella, who informed Hendry that he would be granted his rematch for the TNA World Championship against Williams at Slammiversary.
 However, later that night, Santana, after defeating A. J. Francis in a street fight, demanded that he be added to the match, given how in his previous attempt on NXT, Fir$t Cla$$ (Francis and KC Navarro) had gotten involved.
 Marella would announce via social media four days later that Santana would be in the world title match at Slammiversary, officially making it a three-way match.

 At Against All Odds, Leon Slater, The Hardys (Jeff Hardy and Matt Hardy), and The Home Town Man faced The System (Brian Myers, Eddie Edwards, JDC, and TNA X Division Champion Moose) in an eight-man tag team match.
 The former team would ultimately secure the win, with the finish seeing Slater pin Moose, putting him in contention for the X Division title.
 As such, on the subsequent episode of TNA Impact!, Santino Marella announced that Moose would defend the title against Slater at Slammiversary.